Ever wondered what’s the quickest, most foolproof way to blow dry hair at home and get pro results?

 8. Use light styling products for a power dry

 If you have a big night out and you need a power blow dry to last, Sian Quinn, hair expert at Headmasters, suggests using a light volumising shampoo and conditioner instead of a super-nourishing one, which could weigh your hair down.
 This will keep your hair feeling light, so it won’t have any barrier to products.

 “Use a blow dry lotion like L’Oréal Professionnel Tecni.ART Pli,” says Sian.
 “This will give your hair ‘memory’ once it’s been blown into shape, and will stretch your blow dry out for a few extra days.”

 10. Twist hair to help your blow-dry survive the night

-Avoid strong hold hairspray and instead use flexible, medium strength hairspray.
-This will keep you blow dry in place but minimise build-up so your hair won’t need a wash so soon after your blow-dry.
+Avoid strong-hold hairspray and instead use flexible, medium-strength hairspray.
+This will keep your blow dry in place but minimise build-up, so your hair won’t need a wash so soon after your blow-dry.